seanking/async-await/README.md

 ```

 #### Test a Successful Promise
-The test below verifies that the _generateGreeting_ method will return the expected greeting is 'Hello Foo!''.
+The test below verifies that the _generateGreeting_ method will return the expected greeting 'Hello Foo!''.

 It is important to note that the chai assertion returns a promise.
 This notifies the mocha test framework to wait until the promise under test has been resolved or has been rejected in order to complete the test.